macnick/Restaurant-Page/README.md

 # Restaurant Page

 This is a project of the JavaScript curriculum at Microverse - @microverseinc.
-In this project, we have to create a restaurant page.
+In this project, we have to create a simple restaurant page.
 The objective is to dynamically render every page using Javascript DOM manipulation.

 ## Description

 - This is a page with a fixed menu bar and a footer.
 - There are 3 menu choices: Home which is the default, Menu, and Contact.
 - Each menu choice renders part of the page and inserts it into the DOM tree.
 - The page is fully responsive.